1979 Ba'ath Party purge: Resignation of al-Bakr

 On 11 July 1979, an ailing al-Bakr announced his resignation before a meeting of the Revolutionary Command Council (RCC) and his intention to transfer the presidency to Saddam Hussein.
-The US government's Radio Free Europe claimed in 2003 that it was a "coup" orchestrated by Saddam who compelled the ailing president to retire "for health reasons".
+It has been stated (such Radio Free Europe, established by act of the US congress, would state in 2003), that it was a coup orchestrated by Saddam who compelled the ailing president to retire "for health reasons".

 Muhyi Abdul-Hussein Mashhadi, an RCC member, fiercely objected to al-Bakr's resignation during the session and urged al-Bakr to take a temporary vacation without transferring power to his successor, a proposition that was declined by al-Bakr.
 This had raised the suspicion of Saddam Hussein, the Iraqi second-in-command who became president on 16 July 1979.
 In an assembly of the party leadership convened on 22 July, Saddam staged a purge against the military wing of the Ba'ath Party whom he accused of collaborating with Syria to topple the regime in Iraq.